Lab is one of only three in U.S. certified to test for sensitization to beryllium

-As one of the original researchers into the development of beryllium sensitization and disease, ORISE has been performing the BeLPT since 1991.
+As one of the original researchers into the development of beryllium sensitization and disease, ORISE has been performing beryllium exposure testing since 1991.
 The ORISE Beryllium Testing Laboratory is certified by the College of American Pathologists (CAP) and the Clinical Laboratory Improvement Act (CLIA).
-The test is performed using the Department of Energy specification (DOE-SPEC-1142-2001).
+See CAP accreditation #7214435.
+The test is performed using the Department of Energy specification (DOE-SPEC-1142-2019).

 The BeLPT is considered to be a complex medical test.
 Lymphocytes are separated from whole blood, challenged with a beryllium solution, and allowed to incubate for five and seven days.
 Following the incubation, the cell growth is stopped, and the proliferation rate is calculated.
 If the cells in the beryllium solution have multiplied significantly faster than the controls, the test is considered to be “abnormal” indicating beryllium sensitization.

 ORISE Beryllium Testing Laboratory